doertscho/arf-kiel/content/about-arf.en.md

 and there are strict rules for that.
 Possession of the ball is generally disputed at all times.
 However, teams can win a free kick
-(and a few seconds of breathing space) when a ball that is kicked over a distance of at least 15 meters is caught directly out of the air.
+(and with that, a few seconds of breathing time) when a ball that is kicked over a distance of at least 15 meters is caught directly out of the air.